 Some success stories

 We have been doing road traffic characterizations in many cities around the world for many years.
-Here are some of the most relevant examples:
+Here are some relevant examples:

 AWEL, a governmental agency of the Canton of Zürich, Switzerland, has been using Opus Remote Sensing Devices for 18 years, to study the real-world emissions from motor vehicles in Zurich.
 Their constant work represents the best continuous evaluation of road traffic emissions in Europe.
 AWEL began using RSD systems with close support from Opus, but soon had complete autonomy to use them independently.
 In this way, AWEL rents the equipment when needed with greater flexibility.
 This type of collaboration is now replicated with other international partners.